marcobesier/classsing/README.md

 ## Why ClassSing?

-[MAGMA](http://magma.maths.usyd.edu.au/magma/) has a built-in function to check whether all singularities of a given _surface_ are of ADE type, but lacks a similar function for the case of algebraic curves.
-The `ClassSing`function fills this suprising gap.
+[MAGMA](http://magma.maths.usyd.edu.au/magma/) has a built-in function to check whether all singularities of a given _surface_ are of ADE type, but lacks a similar function for algebraic curves.
+The `ClassSing`function fills this surprising gap.

+## A Note For Readers of the Ph.D.
+Thesis

+The way ClassSing is explained in my Ph.D. thesis still applies to the current version of the function.
+All explanations that are given below are also contained in the thesis so there is no need for you to read on. 🙂

 ## Usage